-Treats depression, obsessive-compulsive disorder (OCD), panic disorder, social anxiety disorder, premenstrual dysphoric disorder (PMDD), generalized anxiety disorder, and posttraumatic stress disorder (PTSD).
+Treats depression, obsessive-compulsive disorder (OCD), panic disorder, social anxiety disorder, premenstrual dysphoric disorder (PMDD), generalized anxiety disorder (GAD), and posttraumatic stress disorder (PTSD).
 This medicine is a selective serotonin reuptake inhibitor (SSRI).

 There may be other brand names for this medicine.

 Paxil, Paxil CR, Pexeva